Deep Tree Tensor Networks: Experiments

+Moreover, by combining the data from Figure \ref{img2}(e) and Tab.~\ref{tab2}, it can be seen that DTTN-S exhibits a Top-1 accuracy that is 5.6\% and 2.2\% lower than DTTN$^\dagger$-S after training for 90 and 300 epochs, respectively.
+This further underscores the importance of LN in boosting the performance and convergence of our proposed architecture.

 \textbf{Limitations}.
-Although we have conducted an extensive study of the effectiveness and advantages of DTTN, limitations in computational resources and time constraints prevented us from performing additional experiments.
-These include pre-training on larger datasets such as JFT-300M, integrating physics-informed networks with AIM, and assessing model robustness.
-Future work will involve theoretical analysis of the proposed model and the exploration of multilinear transformer architectures that achieve linear complexity.
-We believe this novel architecture has significant potential for societal benefit through enhanced effectiveness, interpretability, and energy efficiency.
+Although we have conducted an extensive evaluation of DTTN's effectiveness and advantages, computational resource limitations prevented us from performing additional experiments.
+These include pre-training on larger datasets like JFT-300M and evaluating model robustness.
+Future research will focus on a theoretical analysis of the proposed model, as well as investigate multilinear transformer architectures tailored for large language models (LLMs).